nesi/support-docs/docs/General/Announcements/Transitioning_to_Maui_-_Everything_you_need_to_Know.md

--   There is a Slurm primer [here](https://support.nesi.org.nz/hc/en-gb/articles/360000359576-Primer-Slurm-Usage) that provides additional information about how to submit jobs between the Māui and Māui\_Ancil Slurm clusters.
+-   There is a Slurm primer [here](https://support.nesi.org.nz/hc/en-gb/articles/360000359576-Primer-Slurm-Usage) that provides additional information about how to submit jobs between the Māui and Maui\_Ancil Slurm clusters.

 You should have access to the same software you used Kupe.
-See how to [find modules](https://support.nesi.org.nz/hc/en-gb/articles/360000360576-Finding-Software) using the -S option on Māui (which will also be available of Māui\_Ancil nodes in November).
+See how to [find modules](https://support.nesi.org.nz/hc/en-gb/articles/360000360576-Finding-Software) using the -S option on Māui (which will also be available of Maui\_Ancil nodes in November).
 Notice too that we are introducing a [new support model](https://support.nesi.org.nz/hc/en-gb/articles/360000170355-NeSI-Application-Support-Model).